nathaliefil/uroboros/documentation/DataTypes.md

 =====================

 In Uroboros every data structure is one of five types: Logic, Number, Time, Text, List.
-Data types in some situations can be treated as different ones.
+Some data types can be treated as different ones.
 Logic type can be treated as: Number, Text, List.
 Number type can be treated as: Text, List.
 Time type can be treated as: Text, List.